Reinforcement Learning Control of Quantum Error Correction: Contributions

 \section{Contributions}

-V.S. conceived and led the project, with significant contribution from A.M; V.S. developed the RL control framework; A.M. calibrated and expert-tuned the processor; V.S. and A.M. designed and conducted the experiments and wrote the manuscript with input from all the authors; M.B. and M.N. contributed software improvements; A.E. performed device simulations; P.K. supervised the project.
+V.S. conceived and led the project, with significant contribution from A.M; V.S. developed the RL control framework; A.M. and R.G.C. calibrated and expert-tuned the processor; V.S. and A.M. designed and conducted the experiments and wrote the manuscript with input from all authors; M.B. and M.N. contributed software improvements; N.S., L.A.B. and DeepMind team contributed high-accuracy decoding; A.E. performed device simulations; P.K. supervised the project.
 All authors contributed to building and maintaining the hardware, software, cryogenics, and electronics infrastructure.